Aidar5/nattoeng/docs/source/book/21_jinja2/index.rst

 .. _jinja2_index:

-21. Шаблоны конфигураций с Jinja2
+21. Jinja2 configuration templates
 ============================

-Jinja2 - это язык шаблонов, который
-используется в Python.
-Jinja - это не единственный язык шаблонов (шаблонизатор) для Python и не единственный язык шаблонов в целом.

-Jinja2 используется для генерации документов на основе одного или нескольких шаблонов.

-Примеры использования:

-* шаблоны для генерации HTML-страниц
-* шаблоны для генерации конфигурационных файлов в Unix/Linux
-* шаблоны для генерации конфигурационных файлов сетевых устройств
+Jinja2 is a template language used in Python.
+Jinja is not the only template language (template engine) for Python, and not the only template language in general.

+Jinja2 is used to generate documents based on one or more templates.

+Examples of use:

+* templates for generating HTML pages
+* templates for generating configuration files in Unix/Linux
+* templates for generating network device configuration files

 .. toctree::
    :maxdepth: 1